 2.87.
-Security measures and safety measures should be designed and implemented in an integrated manner so that they do not compromise each other, including in: training, retraining and qualification; operating procedures; commissioning; maintenance, periodic testing and inspection; core management
+Security measures and safety measures should be designed and implemented in an integrated manner so that they do not compromise each other, including: training, retraining and qualification; operating procedures; commissioning; maintenance, periodic testing and inspection; core management and fuel handling; fire safety; emergency preparedness; utilization and modification; radiation protection; management of radioactive waste; ageing management; and, extended shutdown.

-2.88A.
+2.87A.
 The operating organization should establish a physical protection programme that prevents unauthorized access, intrusion, theft and internal or external sabotage of systems important to safety and nuclear material.
 The physical protection programme should provide for: measures and procedures that take access controls around the site and within the reactor area into account; entry, exit and parking controls on vehicles; access rules to be observed for different zones of the site; procedures for authorization of access; communication systems; and selection and training of personnel for physical protection.
 The physical protection programme should be implemented prior to the commencement of commissioning, and in any case before the receipt of fuel at the site.